YouTube SEO: Increase Your Video Discoverability

 Your thumbnail should be:

-5. Encourage Engagement: Let Your Viewers Participate
+Encourage Engagement: Get Your Viewers Involved

-Tracking and Analyzing Your YouTube SEO Performance
+Monitoring and Analyzing Your YouTube SEO Performance

-Here are the key metrics to focus on:
+Here are the metrics that matter:

 Watch Time